bermudev/bermudev/README.md

 ## More about Me:
 <pre>
-- 🏦 I graduated in Industrial Engineering in Seville and I am working remotely for Babel.
+- 🏦 I have a degree in Industrial Engineering from the University of Seville.
+- 👨‍💻 I work remotely as a backend engineer and data scientist for Babel.
 - 🔭 Currently, I'm learning how to build scalable and secure backend systems using Python.
 - 🌱 I love to learn about new technologies and apply my knowledge to personal projects.
-- ❓ Ask me about anything related to Python, Linux and related technologies.
+- ❓ Ask me about anything related to Python, Machine Learning and related technologies.
 - 📖 I enjoy reading and I am a big fan of Brandon Sanderson.
 - ⚡ Fun fact: I love coffee and I love trying new ways to brew coffee.
 </pre></pre>